oapi-codegen/oapi-codegen/README.md

  Go include paths.
 Please see below.

-So, for example, if you would like to produce only the server code, you could run `oapi-generate -generate types,server`.
+So, for example, if you would like to produce only the server code, you could run `oapi-codegen -generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.

 `oapi-codegen` can filter paths base on their tags in the openapi definition.